beni-sandu/libnetoam/DETAILS.md

 - dei - Drop eligible indicator (from 802.1q header)
 - is_multicast - Flag used to configure an ETH-LB multicast session
 - enable_console_logs - If enabled, print messages to console too
+- log_utc - If enabled, print log messages in UTC timezone

 Supported parameters for a LBR session
 --------------------------------------